Information for Parents

 4. What do commuter students do in between classes?

 Students study, use the library and computer labs, get a snack or a meal in the campus eateries, relax in the game room, work out in the Fitness or Recreation Center, meet with faculty or friends or even work on campus.
 They may become involved in the commuter student club activities as well.
-Comfortable commuter student lounges are maintained in the Fitness Center on the Metropolitan Campus and in the Stadler/Zenner Academic Building at the College at Florham.
+Comfortable commuter student lounges are maintained in the Fitness Center on the Metropolitan Campus and in the Stadler/Zenner Academic Building at the Florham Campus.

 5. How diverse is FDU?

 Diverse enough to be ranked by U.S. News & World Report as one of the top 20 schools for “Most International Students” and “Campus Diversity” among comprehensive universities offering master’s degrees in the northern United States.
 Our students come from 37 states throughout the United States and more than 82 countries around the world.

 6. What if my student isn't sure what he/she wants to study?

 Many students aren't sure what they want to study.
 Almost half of our students start out as undecided rather than choosing a major.
 Because students have to complete general education requirements, they usually have at least a year before they need to choose a major.
 In fact, we encourage students to take their time and investigate some fields they may find interesting or have never studied before attending college.